ghost-goblin/job-bot/README.md

 # 🤖 Job Bot

-A Job Application Bot written in Python using the Selenium WebDriver
+A Job Bot written in Python using the Selenium WebDriver